JoeBocock/schooled/README.md

 ## Things I’d Like to Add Given More Time

 - `SchoolDataProvider` should have shaped return types.
-A few DTOs would likely clean this up a lot.
+A few DTOs would clean this up a lot.
 - Employee Permissions via Policies.
     - Maybe teachers could only view limited data for classes they aren't the primary teacher for.
 - More FE features